Light Pollution Affects Amphibians in the Environment

 Department of Biology.
 Utica College of Syracuse University, Utica, NY U.S.A.

-More a recent laboratory investigation, used varied nocturnal illuminations on the African clawed frog, Xenopus laevis, to study its effect on tadpoles growth and metamorphosis.
+A more recent laboratory investigation used varied nocturnal illuminations on the African clawed frog, Xenopus laevis, to study its effect on tadpoles growth and metamorphosis.
 They found that increased levels of darkness directly contributed to a greater number of matured frogs.
 Metamorphosis was greatly reduced for those in constant light.
-So even low light levels at night (such as bright moonlight or man made lights) can delay metamorphosis.
-If this finding applies to other species of frogs which have limitations in the length of the larval stage due to drying (such as those in temporary ponds) or temperature (those in vernal pools), then such a delayed metamorphosis may decrease the chance of escaping a pool before it dries or cools and may increase tadpole mortality from artificial lights at night exposure.
-The Wikipedia link mentioned the unwelcome spread of this toads.
-Note that a use of light pollution as a means of control would also impact native species.
+So even low light levels at night (such as bright moonlight or manmade lights) can delay metamorphosis.
+If this finding applies to other species of frogs which have limitations in the length of the larval stage due to drying (such as those in temporary ponds) or temperature (those in vernal pools), then such a delayed metamorphosis may decrease the chance of escaping a pool before it dries or cools, which would increase tadpole mortality from artificial lights at night exposure.
+The Wikipedia link mentioned the unwelcome spread of these toads.
+Note that the use of light pollution as a means of control them would also impact other native species.

 Simple field experiments show short-term effects of artificial light at night on amphibian behavior.
 In these experiments, researchers used artificial lights in natural habitats.
 A control to the experiments, no artificial light, however is difficult to achieve in light-polluted habitats, particularly with sky-glow.
 In one experiment, researchers examined the reproductive behavior (calling) and movement activity of male green frogs, Rana clamitans melanota, in Ontario, Canada that were exposed to artificial light by flashlight or a control (no artificial light) on moonlit nights (higher natural ambient illumination) or darker nights (new moon or cloudy nights, lower natural ambient illumination).
 In the artificial light treatment, frogs were lit by a flashlight for 5 min before observations began (habituation period, so that the eyes of the frogs could partially adapt to the rapid increase in illumination).
 Observations were made using an infrared (IR) viewer, since frogs cannot see IR light.
 The researchers found the number of calls reduced and movements by males increased in the artificially lighted treatment compared to the control, regardless of the natural ambient illumination (moonlight or no moonlight).
 A reduction in the number of calls by males may affect selection of mates (mate choice) by females.
 A long-term and widespread effect may cause changes in the population dynamics of frogs exposed to artificial night lighting.